 In particular, he stated:

-“What Europe lacks most today, this Europe of Defence, is a common strategic culture. […] We do not have the same cultures, whether they be parliamentary, historical or political, nor do we have the same sensitivities.
-And we will not change that in a day.
-But I propose right now to try to build this culture together, by proposing a European initiative […] aimed at developing this shared strategic culture. […] I would therefore like to see the establishment of a European Intelligence Academy to strengthen the links between our countries through training and exchange activities.
+“What Europe lacks most today, this Europe of Defence, is a common strategic culture. […] But I propose right now to try to build this culture together, by proposing a European initiative […] aimed at developing this shared strategic culture. […] I would therefore like to see the establishment of a European Intelligence Academy to strengthen the links between our countries through training and exchange activities.”

-On 26 February 2020, twenty-three states met in Zagreb to sign the letter of intent, which formalises and perpetuates the existence of the Intelligence College in Europe, by establishing its organisation and setting up a governance framework.
+On 26 February 2020, 23 states met in Zagreb to sign the letter of intent establishing the Intelligence College in Europe and its governance framework, supported by 67 Services.

 Austria